 Brian French is a partner and member of the firm’s Government Investigations and White Collar Defense team.
 He represents clients in government investigations, enforcement actions, and litigation, mostly involving the life sciences and healthcare industries.
 Brian began his career at Gulfcoast Legal Services in Clearwater, Florida, representing low-income children and families in civil rights, education, and disability-related matters.

-I represent a wide range of health care organizations, life sciences companies, executives, and employees in government investigations and related criminal and civil litigation initiated by the U.S. Department of Justice, U.S. Attorney’s Offices, state attorneys general, and qui tam relators.
-I’ve represented hospitals, home health and hospice organizations, skilled nursing facilities, dialysis providers, anesthesia providers, pain clinics, clinical laboratories, durable medical equipment companies, and physician groups in federal grand jury investigations, False Claims Act investigations and litigation, enforcement actions by the U.S. Department of Health and Human Services, Office of Inspector General, audits by Medicare and Medicaid contractors, and voluntary self-disclosures relating to alleged billing fraud, improper coding, Medicare and Medicaid overpayments, and Anti-Kickback Statute and Stark Law violations.
-I’ve also represented numerous pharmaceutical, biotechnology, and medical device companies, as well as individuals, in government enforcement matters and litigation involving alleged off-label promotion, Anti-Kickback Statute violations, relationships with charitable patient assistance programs, consumer protection matters, and pricing and reimbursement issues.
+I represent a range of healthcare organizations, life sciences companies, executives, and employees in government investigations and related criminal proceedings and civil litigation brought by the U.S. Department of Justice, U.S. Attorney’s Offices, state attorneys general, and qui tam relators.
+In the healthcare field, I’ve represented hospitals, home health and hospice organizations, skilled nursing facilities, dialysis providers, anesthesia providers, pain clinics, clinical laboratories, durable medical equipment companies, and physician groups in federal grand jury investigations, False Claims Act investigations and litigation, enforcement actions by the U.S. Department of Health and Human Services, Office of Inspector General, audits by Medicare and Medicaid contractors, and voluntary self-disclosures to government regulators.
+I’ve also represented many pharmaceutical, biotechnology, and medical device companies, as well as individuals, in government enforcement matters and litigation involving alleged off-label promotion and Anti-Kickback Statute violations, relationships with charitable patient assistance programs, consumer protection matters, and pricing and reimbursement issues.

-An important part of my practice involves providing proactive compliance advice to clients in the health care and life sciences industries.
+I provide proactive compliance advice to clients in the healthcare and life sciences industries.
 I partner with clients in assessing their key risk areas and help them develop compliance strategies and programs that reflect the specific needs and goals of their organizations.
 I work with clients to ensure that their proposed business arrangements comply with federal and state regulations and collaborate with them in developing alternative solutions when necessary.
-In the life sciences field, I advise clients on a wide range of issues, such as appropriate product and service promotion, co-payment assistance programs, appropriate financial arrangements and collaborations between and among industry and providers, and the Physician Payment Sunshine Act (Open Payments) and related transparency issues.
+In the life sciences field, I advise clients on a wide range of issues, such as appropriate product and service promotion, co-payment assistance programs, proper financial arrangements and collaborations between and among industry and providers, and the Physician Payment Sunshine Act (Open Payments) and related transparency issues.
 Finally, I help conduct regulatory due diligence reviews in merger and acquisition transactions.